thalient-ai/zotero-scripts/zotero-text-case/README.md

 2. **Scope Selection**: Prompts the user to select the scope of items to process.
     - Options: Selected items, items in the current collection, or items in a saved search.
 3. **Retrieve Items**: Retrieves items based on the user’s selection.
-4. **Separate Items**: Separates parent items and orphan attachments.
-5. **Destination Folder**: Prompts the user to select a backup folder.
+4. **Case Conversion Option**: Prompts the user to select the desired case conversion (Title Case, Sentence Case, Upper Case, or Lower Case).
-6. **Confirmation**: Asks the user to confirm the backup operation.
-7. **Backup Process**:
-    - Counts total attachments.
-    - Backs up attachments by copying files to the selected folder.
-    - Handles file name conflicts by appending a counter to duplicate file names.
+5. **Case Conversion Process**:
+    - Converts the titles of the selected items to the chosen case.
+    - Handles custom capitalization for specific terms and acronyms.
+    - Prompts the user for confirmation when encountering text within parentheses.
-8. **Completion**: Logs completion time and alerts the user that the backup process is complete.
+6. **Completion**: Logs completion time and alerts the user that the conversion process is complete.

 ## Error Handling

 - Provides detailed error messages and logs them to the console.
 - Prompts the user if invalid options are selected.
-- Ensures valid folder paths are selected and handles long path names.

 ## Functions Overview

 - `getValidEditOption()`: Prompts the user to select the scope of items to process.
 - `getItemsToEdit(editOption, zoteroPane)`: Retrieves items based on the user's selection.
-- `getFolderPath()`: Prompts the user to select a folder for the backup.
+- `getValidCaseOption()`: Prompts the user to select the desired case conversion.
-- `countAttachments(parentItems, orphanAttachments)`: Counts the total number of attachments.
-- `backupAttachments(parentItems, orphanAttachments, folderPath)`: Backs up the attachments to the specified folder.
-- `processAttachments(attachmentIDs, folderPath)`: Processes and copies each attachment to the backup folder.
-- `handleFileCopy(source, destination)`: Handles the file copy process, including managing duplicate filenames.
-- `handleDuplicateFile(file)`: Handles duplicate filenames by appending a counter.
+- `toTitleCase(str, title, currentIndex, totalCount)`: Converts a string to Title Case based on specified rules.
+- `toSentenceCase(str)`: Converts a string to Sentence Case.
+- `toUpperCase(str)`: Converts a string to Upper Case.
+- `toLowerCase(str)`: Converts a string to Lower Case.
+- `capitalizeHyphenatedAndSlashed(word)`: Capitalizes both parts of a hyphenated or slashed word.
+- `isFollowingSpecialChar(arr, index, separators)`: Checks if a word follows a special character.
+- `escapeRegExp(string)`: Escapes special characters for regular expressions.
-- `normalizePath(path)`: Normalizes the file path for consistency.
+- `logTime(label, time)`: Logs the time taken for each operation.

 ## Contributing